 Of course the team built unit tests into all of our web scrapers as a matter of course but writing such tests means anticipating the different ways in which web scrapers can fail, which is harder than it sounds.
-If a web scraper encounters a behaviour on a website that you haven’t thought of, then the scraper will fail silently and will send corrupt data to your database without you realizing.
+If a web scraper encountered a behavior on a website that we hadn’t thought of, then the scraper would fail silently and would send corrupt data to our database without us realizing.
 It turns out that monitoring for web data quality is a hard problem.

 Over time, we had come to develop a process whereby we would perform a quarterly audit of all of our web scrapers – manually running and checking the data from each web scraper individually and having a human compare that data with the website to make sure that it looked correct.
 It was a very labor-intensive process and difficult to automate but very necessary: we would find at least 100 broken scrapers (broken for who knows how long) every time that we performed this audit.
-What was worse than having to perform this audit was when customers would find errors in our data themselves and call us up complaining about it, as this undermines our customers’ confidence in what we do for them.
+What was worse than having to perform this audit was when customers themselves would find errors in our web data and they would call us up complaining about it, this undermined our customers’ confidence in our product and what we do for them.

 Complexity and scale